shalen-original/dbms2016-exam-project/Deliverables/Project Coursework - Milestone 1.md

 * Which projects were/are done in the makerspace?
 * Which of the projects are active?
 Which are terminated?
 * Who are the people behind the projects?
 * Who is the contact person to talk about a certain project?
-* Who is responsible for a project?
+Who is responsible for a project?
 * How are the roles divided?
-* Check Schedule and reservations of the rooms and tools at the makerspace.
+* Is the room xyz free today?
+If not, which group booked it?
 * Which projects are open for collaboration?
-* What 3d printed parts are still to produce?
+* From the staff point of view, which are the part still to print in 3D?
 Which have been produced in the past?
-* Inventory of the materials.
+* How many units of the material xyz are now in stock?
+* Which group bought that material?
+* How much do 10 units of material xyz cost?

 ## ER Model
 See the attached file `mpm-db-er-schema.pdf`